determined-ai/determined/docs/integrations/prometheus/_index.rst

  Configure Determined
 **********************

 Install and run Determined on a cluster.
-When launching the master instance, enable the Prometheus endpoints by adding a flag to the ``master.yaml`` configuration file:
+When launching the master instance, the Prometheus endpoints are enabled by default in versions 0.32.0+.
+For older versions of Determined, the endpoints can be enabled by adding a flag to the ``master.yaml`` configuration file:

 .. code:: yaml